David Wilson Homes

 In a market where health & safety regulations influence much of the decision making, the housebuilder required a consumer unit that would comply with its robust health & safety strategy.
-As part of this it requires all consumer units to provide a locking mechanism that will ensure the safety of its workers – an original feature created with Hager on the previous plastic consumer units.
+As part of this, it requires all consumer units to provide a locking mechanism that will ensure the safety of its workers – an original feature created with us on the previous plastic consumer units.

 The health & safety lock has now been carried over into the Amendment 3 Design range allowing the board to be isolated for the safety of tradespeople during construction of a building.
 It allows electricians to use it when working on a circuit while keeping the rest of the installation live for functionality.

-Furthermore, Hager’s manufacturing plant is based in Telford in the UK giving housebuilders easier access to the products they specify.
-Jon added: “Hager is valued as a trusted and reliable business which is able to stock up to meet our volumes while offering cost effective solutions.
+Furthermore, our manufacturing plant is based in Telford in the UK giving housebuilders easier access to the products they specify.
+Jon added: “Hager is valued as a trusted and reliable business which is able to stock up to meet our volumes while offering cost-effective solutions.
 Similarly, all their products are manufactured in the UK which means they have more control over their capacity.”

-This proactive and considered approach has led to David Wilson homes specifying Hager’s Design 30 for all 17,000 of its new build properties in 2016 and has already installed at over 200 sites.
+This proactive and considered approach has led to David Wilson homes specifying our Design 30 for all 17,000 of its new build properties in 2016 and has already installed at over 200 sites.